newNew0021Ab/DPFCleanGrodno/replit.md

 # Overview

-This is a full-stack web application for "ЭкоДизель-Сервис" (EcoDiesel Service), a DPF (Diesel Particulate Filter) cleaning service business in Grodno, Belarus.
+This is a full-stack web application for "ReFilter", a DPF (Diesel Particulate Filter) cleaning service business in Grodno, Belarus.
 The application serves as a professional service website offering DPF cleaning, diagnostics, and related services for diesel vehicles.
 It features a modern React frontend with a Node.js/Express backend, using PostgreSQL for data storage and Drizzle ORM for database operations.

 # User Preferences